Check out some of our frequently asked questions to get you ready for Pre-RendezBlue 2019!

 If you are participating in either Blue Ridge Experience or Wilderness Experience, you will be able to get your room organized from the time you complete check-in until 12:45 p.m. on Sunday.
 You will not return to campus until Thursday evening, so please keep this in mind when planning your arrival for check-in.

-The trip I want is full.
+The program I want is full.
 Is there a wait list?

-There is no wait list for trips.
+There are no wait lists for each program.
 Please check out some of our other great programs that still have space left.

 Is participation in all activities with my group required?